morgante/schwab1099b/README.md

    area of the browser, and paste.
 This won't take any action other than defining a bunch of functions.

-7. Now do the same for the contents of the `entries.json` file created above.
-Copy the contents.
+7. Now, copy the contents of the `entries.json` file created above.
+In the console, assign the generated JSON to a variable as follows:

-   Paste it into the console window.
+   `> entries = [paste entries.json here]`

 8. Now the fun begins.
 In the console, type: